MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Setup the SDK for use and authenticate the user
    - agents must have an accessToken passed into the constructor options
-   - guest's need a securityCode (or the data received from an already redeemed securityCode).
+   - guests need a securityCode (or the data received from an already redeemed securityCode).
       If the customerData is not passed in this will redeem the code for the data, else it will use the data passed in.